dsa-ou/paddles/CONTRIBUTING.md

 The automated steps are executed on the staged files.
 If you changed some files but didn't stage them, you will get a warning that those files weren't processed.

-If a test or check fails in steps 1–3 or if a file is modified in steps 4–5, then the commit doesn't go ahead.
+If a test or check fails in steps 1–4 or if a file is modified in steps 5–6, then the commit doesn't go ahead.
 This allows you to review the errors and the automatically applied changes, stage the modified files, and commit again.

-Due to the automated steps, each commit takes many seconds to complete.
+Due to the automated steps, each commit takes several seconds to complete.
 But when it successfully completes, you know that your code hasn't broken existing tests, isn't poorly formatted, and has up-to-date documentation.